Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

-# 2.2.3 Human - Global Governance: Option C – Human Rights
+# 2.2.3 Human - Global Governance – Human Rights
 > [tbd] This is incomplete - new information will be added soon.

 ## Overview